-At Phoenix Christian School PreK-8, our students receive a carefully defined educational program emphasizing basic skills and a full range of creative activities.
-Our students are provided with many opportunities for mental, spiritual, physical and emotional growth in a caring atmosphere.
+At Phoenix Christian School PreK-8, our students engage in a rigorous, academically-excellent educational program emphasizing foundational skills as well as a full range of music, drama, and athletics.
+Our students are provided with many opportunities for mental, spiritual, physical and emotional growth in a nurturing atmosphere led by committed Christian teachers who are also professionally trained educators with degrees in education from primarily Christian colleges and universities.

 - Our daily Bible classes follow the Bible curriculum from Christian Schools International.